English Department

 Moreau Honors English I – #E13A/B 1 Credit Level 3 NCAA

 This Honors English course is one component of the interdisciplinary Moreau Honors Program that integrates the English, World Cultures, and Faith Formation courses through long-term projects, and class interaction.
-The course emphasizes the following skills: thinking and synthesizing, critical reading, journal writing, research methods, and collaboration.
+The course emphasizes thinking and synthesizing, critical reading, journal writing, research methods, and collaboration.
 In addition to the required writing units, outside reading, and research paper, this course surveys the elements of tragedy and entails extensive reading and independent thinking.
 The purpose of this course is to provide an accelerated and enriched course for students of superior ability and achievement.
 Requirements for placement: Previous record; signature of school counselor

 English I – #E12A/B 1 Credit Level 2 NCAA